 The impact of the coronavirus outbreak in China is increasingly being felt by the global economy.
-Beyond the human toll of the pneumonia-like disease, which has sadly sickened tens of thousands and claimed over 1,000 lives, the economic repercussions are now being felt by large and small businesses across the globe.
+Beyond the human toll of the pneumonia-like disease, which has sadly sickened tens of thousands and claimed over 1,000 lives as of early February, 2020, the economic repercussions are now being felt by large and small businesses across the globe.

 Travel restrictions, indefinite office and factory closures across the Wuhan region in China, are already posing significant challenges to global businesses of all sizes, many of which are now warning customers about possible negative effects on their supply chains.